IbrahimFahdah/NanoBananaRevitPlugin/README.md

 - Ensure you have a valid API key for to this working.
 - The add-in currently supports Revit 2025/2026 and later versions.

+## Testing
+- Copy the files in the Test folder to your Revit Addins folder and re-run revit.
+- Use the "Test Nano Banana" button on Add-Ins to open the test form.
+- Make sure to enter a valid API key.

 ## License
 MIT License.
 See `LICENSE` file for details.